-Information Services (IS) is committed to excellent communications with all of its customers: faculty, students, staff, and all those who maintain an affiliation with Northeastern for education, research, and services.
+Information Technology Services (ITS) is committed to excellent communications with all of its customers: faculty, students, staff, and all those who maintain an affiliation with Northeastern for education, research, and services.
 To fulfill this commitment, IS works hard to balance competing requirements: the need to communicate clearly technology services, news, and changes; the desire to ensure appropriate communications with each customer cohort, and exercising restraint so that we do not over-communicate and thus reduce the value of messages to you.

 For activities and actions that have broad importance and can be planned in advance, IS will frequently use channels such as the IS Newsletter published 8 times each year, including two issues at the beginning of each semester that include students.
 The newsletter is especially useful to announce new services, upcoming events with wide impact, technology tips for commonly used services, and other news of wide interest.
 IS also updates the broader community through messages posted on the myNEU portal, on the login screens to key systems, and on the IS website.